 - Transcript Templates: $10 – Sent via email, opens with Microsoft Word 2003 or later version

-- Transcript Instructional Package: $25 – Sent via email: transcript templates with long and short versions, examples, instructions on how to complete, PDF of TEA diploma plans, GPA calculation information, transcript notarization (call to set up for a notarization appointment).
+- Transcript Instructional Package: $25 – Sent via email: transcript templates with long and short versions, examples, instructions on completing, PDF of TEA diploma plans, and GPA calculation information.

 Where Can I Pick Up These Resources?